DarthStupidus/Group-Task-4/README.md

 The app allows a user to input values using sliders and checkboxes to ensure that inputs are within reasonable bounds, the user can then click "Predict" and instantly receive a prediction for the season outcome based on our Machine Learning Model, which had been imported to the app using the Joblib python library.
 This app, while simple, can predict the final position of a Premier League football team with 92% accuracy based on factors that can be influenced by a football club over the off-season, which is invaluable information for any stakeholder in the multi-billion pound football industry.

 ## Expansion

+As it stands this model and app have a range of potential uses, from being a bit of fun for fans to being a useful business tool for Premier League directors.
+The Premier League is often affected by money spend, not just how much but also where.
+At a club level this app could be used to test potential spending plans to see just what impact that could have on the outcome of the next season.

+The app could also potentially be expanded by adding other elements into the data set.
+There are so many statistics within the control of clubs in the Premier League, that there are likely other variables that could be calculated to add more factors into the model.

+Beyond that, it would need more data collection and testing, but could a similar model be applied to other football leagues?
+At home with other english leagues and abroad to, for example, the Serie A in Italy?
+Even beyond that could similar models be applied to other team league sports?